int0h/promise-decorators/readme.md

 ---
 This is a library which provides tools for asynchronus functions transformation.

-Each of them is a function-transformer which takes `AsyncFunction` (any function returning a `Promise`) and return a new one which tweak the behaviour of the original.
+Each of them is a function-transformer which takes `AsyncFunction` (any function returning a `Promise`) and returns a new one that tweaks the behaviour of the original.

 E.g.:
 ```js